CesiumGS/3d-tiles/specification/Metadata/README.md

 * Unsigned integer values (`UINT8`, `UINT16`, `UINT32`, `UINT64`) must be rescaled to the range `[0.0, 1.0]` (inclusive)
 * Signed integer values (`INT8`, `INT16`, `INT32`, `INT64`) must be rescaled to the range `[-1.0, 1.0]` (inclusive)

-> **Implementation Note:** Depending on the implementation and the chosen integer type, there may be some loss of precision in the normalized values.
-For example, if the implementation uses 32-bit floating point variables to represent the normalized value, there are only 23 bits in the mantissa.
-In this case, if the value to normalize is 32- or 64-bit, a number of lower bits will be truncated when normalized.
-Therefore, it is recommended that implementations use the highest precision floats available for representing the result.
+> **Implementation Note:** Depending on the implementation and the chosen integer type, there may be some loss of precision in values after denormalization.
+For example, if the implementation uses 32-bit floating point variables to represent the value of a normalized 32-bit integer, there are only 23 bits in the mantissa of the float, and lower bits will be truncated by denormalization.
+Client implementations should use higher precision floats when appropriate for correctly representing the result.

 #### Minimum and Maximum Values